RobMeades/ioc-log/README.md

 # Installation
 Grab the code and build it with:

-`go get github.com/u-blox/ioc-log`
+`go get github.com/RobMeades/ioc-log`

-The logging server relies on the files `log_enum.h` and `log_srings.c` matching those that were built into the ioc-client.
+The logging server relies on the files `log_enum_app.h` and `log_strings_app.c` matching those that were built into the ioc-client.
 If you happen to be working with local versions then you should copy these over the installed files and run:

-`go build github.com/u-blox/ioc-log`
+`go build github.com/RobMeades/ioc-log`

 ...to update the `ioc-log` executable before using it.

 # Usage
 To run the code, do something like:

-`./ioc-log 1234 -o log`
+`./ioc-log 1234 -o ~/chuffs/ioc-client-logs`

 ...where:

 - `1234` is the port number that `ioc-log` should receive logging on,
-- `log` is the (optional) directory to store log files.
+- `~/chuffs/ioc-client-logs` is the (optional) directory to store log files.

 Log files are named in the form: